Approved by the WHOI Educational Assembly 10/12/2016. See the attachment below.

 The open access policy provides a tool for WHOI to preserve the work of its authors in the institutional repository, WHOAS and to make that work openly accessible to anyone who seeks it.

 All authors currently employed by WHOI, including scientific and engineering staff, and students, including those registered in the MIT/WHOI Joint Program.

 A blanket policy provides the benefit of unified action; individual authors do not need to negotiate distribution rights with their publishers.

 Authors are invited to particpate, but are not required or mandated to do so.
 Authors indicate their decision by responding, or not, to Library requests for their articles.

 What versions of articles will be hosted in WHOAS?

 It depends on what the author wishes to make openly accessible and what is permitted by any pre-existing publishing agreements the author has entered into with the publisher.
-The possibilities include: the final published version, the post peer-review manuscript, and the submitted manuscript.
+The possibilities include: the final published version, the post peer-review manuscript (aka the accepted manuscript), and the submitted manuscript.

 Where publishing agreements allow, the preferred first choice is to host the final published version of the article in WHOAS.

 Do authors need to wait until the Library makes a request?

 Authors can choose to be pro-active and make their manuscripts available in WHOAS at the time of manuscript submission, or as their post peer-review manuscripts are accepted.